Ștefan Foriș: "Popular front" tactic

 By February 1938, the Romanian Kingdom had slid into authoritarianism and corporate statism, replacing all parties with the National Renaissance Front (FRN).
 Nedelcu writes that, by then, Foriș was fully committed to the anti-fascist platform embraced by the PCR, which defined a "defensive war against fascist imperialism" as being in Romania's best interest.
-In order to understand more about Romanian society and economic trends, he broke party protocol and asked a covert communist, Ștefan Voicu, to write an expose on such topics.
+In order to understand more about Romanian society and economic trends, he broke party protocol and asked a covert communist, Voicu, to write an expose on such topics.
 Against Pătrășcanu, Ion Mețiu, and others, Foriș also supported a policy of infiltrating FRN structures, in particular its workers' guilds.
 Allegedly, this quarrel prompted Pătrășcanu to effectively cut himself off from the PCR until 1944.
 In that context, Pătrășcanu also noted that Foriș had done very little to prevent the Romanian working class from falling under the Iron Guard's spell—a special session of the Central Committee reprimanded him and issued a rebuttal.

 The arrest of another communist, Elena Balog, resulted in the neutralization of PCR movement in Oltenia, which was headed by Ion Popescu-Puțuri.
 The Siguranța was also informed of Foriș's new role and whereabouts, arresting him on 18 November 1938.
 The roundup ran parallel to a violent settling of scores between the FRN and the Iron Guard.
 In the end, the communist detainees were released, since, as Foriș argues, there was nothing to corroborate Balog's statements.
 Unbeknown to Foriș, there was a relaxation of measures against the PCR, which had been ordered by the FRN's Interior Minister, Armand Călinescu.
 A Police officer, Sterian C. Constantin, confirmed in 1963 that, in 1939–1940, he was under orders to stop his surveillance of Foriș's group and allocate more resources to encroaching on the Iron Guard.
 During early 1939, Foriș still drew attention from the Siguranța over his contacts with Zaharia Stancu and Lumea Românească circle.